ska-telescope/sdp-integration/docs/src/design/overview.rst

 information about the intended behaviour of the system, such as the high-level requirements.
 It also captures the behaviour of the system as currently implemented, including the outcome of tests against the requirements.

+The components of the SDP system are software instances, configured for and deployed to various hardware managed by the observatory and SKA Mid and Low telescopes.
+More details about the components can be viewed on the :ref:`design_components` page.

+A module view shows how the system is structured as a set of code units.
+The SDP software units are organized as modules.
+More details about this can be found on the :ref:`design_modules` page.